Pediatric Pelvic Floor Physical Therapy NYC

 At FemFirst, we are proud to be able to provide a holistic whole body approach to children’s developmental milestones and not just provide pelvic floor therapy alone.
 We can provide PT services for babies, toddlers, and older kiddos with any developmental delays, torticollis, muscular weakness, low muscle tone, decreased balance, coordination, etc. And we can provide services in the comfort of your home or in our office—your choice!

-To schedule your child an appointment for pediatric pelvic floor physical therapy treatment, send us a message online or call us at 646-678-3034.
+To schedule your child an appointment for pediatric pelvic floor physical therapy treatment, click here to contact us or call us directly at (646) 678-3034.
+We offer virtual and in-office appointments.

 FAQs